 Real-time video monitoring in smart farming

-- Real-time data collection through video cameras aid track equipment efficiency.
+- Real-time data collection through video cameras aids in tracking equipment efficiency.

 - Farmers can significantly save up time with permanent access to their IoT applications, and remote video surveillance contributes to secure farming management.
 There is no need to be involved in all the farming processes since remote monitoring helps ensure safety and comfort.

-- Utilizing wireless technologies and video analytics, farmers are empowered to obtain precise analytics to adjust animals’ nutrition and overall health care.
+- Utilizing wireless technologies and video analytics, farmers are empowered to obtain precise analytics to adjust animals’ nutrition and overall healthcare and use smart spraying in agriculture to reduce water and pesticide use.
 Moreover, with video monitoring systems you are always aware of your cattle location.